unionai/unionai-docs/source/api/union-cli.md

 {@@ elif byoc @@}

-When using Union BYOC, you should always install the `union[byoc]` package and not the plain `union` package, which is is configured for [Union Serverless](../serverless/quick-start).

 This will ensure that the CLI will check for configuration files as follows (if no `--config` option is specified on the command line):